bharadwajchinthala/final_project_sha-256/README.md

 The program will output the SHA-256 hash of the entire file.

 ## Output

 SHA-256 hash for Book of Mark:

 1a7c13f24658ef7d55c2bfb2af4f95b9baf67b84eeb5a9ec5e593e49c8a07d9d

-##How the Algorithm Works
+## How the Algorithm Works

 Read the message – The entire file content is read as bytes.

-Padding – A 1 bit (0x80) is added, followed by zeros until the message length is 56 bytes modulo 64.
+Padding – A single 1 bit (0x80) is added, followed by zeros until the message length is 56 bytes modulo 64.

 Append Length – The message length (in bits) is added as a 64-bit big-endian integer.